Cleveland Clinic Children's Outcomes

 Constraint-Induced Movement Therapy

-Constraint-induced movement therapy (CIMT) is an innovative, scientifically supported method of upper extremity rehabilitation for children with neuromotor impairments, often used to treat children with hemiplegia.
-CIMT involves constraint/casting of the nonaffected upper extremity in combination with intensive therapy.
-Therapy consists of 3 weeks of intensive outpatient occupational therapy for 5 days per week, 3 hours per day.
+Constraint-induced movement therapy (CIMT) is an innovative, scientifically supported method of upper extremity rehabilitation for children with neuromotor impairments often used to treat children with hemiplegia.
+CIMT involves constraint/casting of the non-affected upper extremity in combination with intensive therapy.
+Therapy consists of three weeks of intensive outpatient occupational therapy services for five days per week, three hours per day.

-Pre- and post assessments include the Assisting Hand Assessment (AHA).
+Pre- and post assessments are performed using the Assisting Hand Assessment (AHA).
 The AHA measures how effectively children with unilateral hand dysfunction use their involved hand collaboratively with their well-functioning hand to perform bimanual tasks.
 The logit-based 0-100 AHA-unit scale was used to obtain this data.
-Treatment courses and outcomes for these patients is summarized below in logit-based AHA units.
+Treatment courses and outcomes for these patients are summarized below in logit-based AHA units.

 AHA = Assisting Hand Assessment

 Constraint-Induced Movement Therapy Summer Camp